-It is common for the row to be performed seated with the use of exercise machines.¬† This is fine for those first learning the movement pattern.¬† However, seated machine rows do little to challenge the core or lower body musculature.¬† There are much better options for athletes, those with a history of injury, and those looking to take their workouts to the next level.
+It is common for people to do rowing exercises seated with exercise machines.¬† This is fine if you are first learning the movement pattern.¬† However, seated machine rows do little to challenge your core or lower body.¬† You have much better options if you are an athlete, have a history of injury, or if you are simply looking to take your workout to the next level.

-If absolute strength is the goal, heavy barbell or dumbbell bent over rows are the best options.¬† However, these row variations require coaching and practice to perfect proper technique.¬† Performing heavy rows with improper technique makes one susceptible to low back or shoulder injury.¬† Again, there are better options, especially for those with a history of injury and looks to train in a more specific fashion.¬† Try the following five row variations and see which ones work best for you.
+If absolute strength is your goal, heavy barbell or dumbbell bent-over rows are your best options.¬† However, these row exercise variations require coaching and practice to perfect proper technique.¬† Performing heavy rows with improper technique makes you susceptible to low back or shoulder injury.¬† Again, there are better options, especially if you have a history of injury.¬† Instead, try the following 5 row variations and see which ones work best for you.

 Standing 1-Arm High Cable Row

-Set up a cable system with the cable positioned slightly above the level of the head.¬† Stand in a lunge position with the left foot in front of the right.¬† The majority of body weight should be on the front leg with the knee bent approximately 45 degrees.¬† Start with a palm down grip with the right arm extended out in front.¬† To begin the movement, pull the cable, bending at the elbow, straight back towards the trunk while maintaining a neutral spine.¬† Be sure to emphasize scapular retraction which refers to pulling the shoulder blade back and slightly down.¬† Also, avoid shrugging the shoulders or arching the low back.
+Set up a cable system with the cable slightly above the level of your head.¬† Stand in a lunge position with your left foot in front of your right.¬† The majority of your body weight is on your front leg with your knee bent about 45 degrees.¬† Start with your palm down gripping with your right arm extended out in front of you.¬† Pull the cable, bending at your elbow, straight back towards your trunk while maintaining a neutral spine.¬† Be sure to emphasize scapular retraction.¬† This refers to pulling your shoulder blade back and slightly down.¬† Also, avoid shrugging your shoulders or arching your low back.

-This exercise challenges the core by activating the trunk musculature to resist rotation as the arm and scapula produce the row movement.¬† This makes the 1-arm high cable row a good option for those who are looking to train anti-rotational trunk muscle endurance.¬† This high-cable position and lunge stance set-up have also been shown to result in favorable muscle activation patterns of the lower and upper trapezius.¬† This is important for overhead athletes or those with a history of shoulder problems.
+This exercise challenges your core by activating your trunk muscles to resist rotation as your arm and scapula produce the movement.¬† This makes the 1-arm high cable row a good option if you are looking to train anti-rotational trunk muscle endurance.¬† This high-cable position and lunge stance set-up also result in favorable muscle activation patterns of the lower and upper trapezius.¬† This is important if you are an overhead athlete or have a history of shoulder problems.

 Cable Lawnmower Pull

-The lawnmower pull is a multi-joint functional exercise performed in a diagonal pattern replicating many movements in sport.¬† The exercise incorporates the transfer of force from the lower body through the trunk to the upper body.¬† It has been shown to activate the trapezius and serratus anterior muscles at low to moderate levels.¬† These muscles are important for maintaining shoulder health in overhead athletes (i.e., baseball players) and those with a history of shoulder pain.¬† The exercise can be performed with a cable system, resistance band, or dumbbell.
+The lawnmower pull is a multi-joint functional exercise performed in a diagonal pattern replicating many movements in sport.¬† The exercise incorporates the transfer of force from your lower body through your trunk to your upper body.¬† It activates your trapezius and serratus anterior muscles at low to moderate levels.¬† These muscles are important for maintaining shoulder health in overhead athletes (i.e., baseball players) and those with a history of shoulder pain.¬† The exercise can be performed with a cable system, resistance band, or dumbbell.

 1-Arm Band Rotational Row

-This row variation is ideal for rotational athletes such as baseball players.¬† It incorporates the coordinated activity of the lower body, trunk, and upper body.¬† Controlling the eccentric, or negative, part of the exercise is important.¬† This exercise also teaches weight transfer and weight acceptable from the rear to lead leg and vice versa.¬† Be sure to perform the exercise from both sides to avoid reinforcing any side to side asymmetries which are common in athletes.
+This row variation is ideal for rotational athletes such as baseball players.¬† It incorporates the coordinated activity of your lower body, trunk, and upper body.¬† Controlling the eccentric, or negative, part of the exercise is important.¬† This exercise also teaches weight transfer and weight acceptable from your rear to lead leg and vice versa.¬† Be sure to perform the exercise from both sides to avoid reinforcing any side-to-side asymmetries which are common in athletes.

 Suspension Trainer Row

-The inverted position assumed in the suspension trainer row elicits high activation of the abdominals, ¬†latissimus dorsi, upper back muscles, and hip extensor muscles (glutes and hamstrings).
-This exercise produces lower levels of lumbar spine muscle activity due to lower spine loads incurred from the suspended position.¬† These factors make the suspension trainer or inverted row a good option for patients with a history of low back pain.
+The inverted position in the suspension trainer row exercise elicits high activation of your abdominals, ¬†latissimus dorsi, upper back muscles, and hip extensor muscles (glutes and hamstrings).
+This exercise produces lower levels of lumbar spine muscle activity.¬† This is due to lower spine loads incurred from the suspended position.¬† These factors make the suspension trainer or inverted row a good option for people with a history of low back pain.

 Dumbbell Renegade Row

-Hold two dumbbells and assume a push-up position with the feet spread slightly wider than shoulder-width apart.¬† Align the head, trunk, and lower body in a straight line and maintain this position throughout the exercise.¬† Initiate a row with one arm while maintaining stability through the trunk and lower body.¬†¬† Control the descent of the load back to the floor.¬† Be sure to alternate sides with each repetition.¬† Light loads are recommended when first learning this exercise.
+Initiate a row with one arm while maintaining stability through your trunk and lower body.¬†¬† Control the descent of the load back to the floor.¬† Be sure to alternate sides with each repetition.¬† Light loads are recommended when first learning this exercise.

-The push-up position utilized in the renegade row increases challenges to the abdominal musculature.¬† ¬†Furthermore, 1-arm row variations have been shown to elicit great oblique abdominal muscle activity compared to rows performed with both arms simultaneously.¬† ¬†This is a more advanced row variation so it may be best to start with cable or suspension rows before embarking on the renegade row.
+The push-up position utilized in the renegade row increases challenges to your abdominal muscles.¬† ¬†Furthermore, 1-arm row variations have been shown to elicit greater oblique abdominal muscle activity compared to rows performed with both arms simultaneously.¬† ¬†This is a more advanced row variation.¬† It may be best to start with cable or suspension rows before embarking on the renegade row.